Military Funeral Honors

 Helpful Links

-To acquire a DD Form 214:
+Acquire a DD Form 214

-Most Veterans and their next of kin can obtain free copies of their DD Form 214, Certificate of Uniformed Service (separation document) and the following military service records.
+Most Veterans and their next of kin can obtain free copies of their DD Form 214, Certificate of Uniformed Service (separation document) and the military service records.
 To do so, click the button below and scroll down to Start Request Online On the next page, select Make a new request to start the process.

-Funeral Director’s and Planner’s Resources:
+Funeral Director’s and Planner’s Resources

-National Guard Military Funeral Honors:
+National Guard Military Funeral Honors